Certs

-Certs was a breath mint (or, according to some, a candy mint) manufactured by Mondelēz International, and it was one of America's most popular mints for decades.
-Certs was the first breath/candy mint to be nationally marketed in the United States, and has been a fixture at American drug stores and convenience stores since its debut on the market in 1956.
-It was discontinued in 2018, possibly for having partially hydrogenated cottonseed oil, which is not allowed as an ingredient in food sold in the USA since then.
+Certs is a discontinued brand of breath mint that was noted for the frequent use of "two mints in one" in its marketing.
+The original "classic mints" were disc-shaped without a hole and sold in roll packaging similar to Life Savers and Polo.
+Certs was one of the first mints to be nationally marketed in the United States and had been a fixture at American drug stores and convenience stores since its debut on the market in 1956.
+It was discontinued in 2018, possibly because it contained partially hydrogenated cottonseed oil, an ingredient which has not been allowed in food sold in the United States since then.

+A relaunch of Certs is planned for 2025 by the innovation company Nature's Stance.